-At the start of the year you will be given access to an assessment statement for each of your courses by your kaiako.
+At the start of the year kaiako will give access to an assessment statement for each course sat by aakonga.
 The assessment statement will show:

 - A statement about the course - The assessment standards offered - The number of credits the assessment standards are worth - Whether the standard counts for Literacy or Numeracy credits - The week of the assessment - The number of opportunities you have to attempt that standard.
 Note that one further assessment opportunity MAY be offered if practicable.
 Further assessment opportunities are with a new task or context.
-You can achieve any grade range with a further assessment opportunity. - Reference to the school policy and procedures document, the Cambridge High School Referencing of Work document, and authenticity procedures.
+You can achieve any grade range with a further assessment opportunity.

-You should also have other important course information available, which includes
+Aakonga should also have other important course information available to them, which includes: